The OLC Group upholds “Diversity, equity and inclusion” as an area of ESG Materiality.

 As a result of the revision, gender-specific names of items were eliminated and replaced with genderless styles, and some rules were also eased.

 For some costumes, we are introducing unisex versions in phases while maintaining the costume themes tailored to the respective Parks and areas, allowing cast members to wear their costume of choice.
-In addition, we also have in place all gender private changing spaces in addition to changing rooms for men and women.
+In addition, we also have in place gender-neutral changing spaces in addition to changing rooms for men and women.

 Furthermore, we have expanded the scope of individuals entitled to use a professional name instead of their legal name.
 Thus, we are working to build a workplace environment where all employees can thrive.